aboelkassem/designing-data-intensive-applications-notes/Chapters/Chapter 10 - Batch Processing/README.md

 Higher-level languages and APIs (eg. Hive, Pig) has the advantages of requiring less code, while also allowing interactive use.
 Moreover, it also improves the job execution efficiency at the machine level.

 Batch processing has an increasingly important applications in statistical and numerical algorithms, machine learning, recommendation systems, and computing spatial algorithms as well.

+In batching processing techniques that read a set of files as input and produce a new set of output files.
+The output is a form of derived data; that is, a dataset that can be recreated by running the batch process again if necessary.
+We saw how this simple but powerful idea can be used to create search indexes, recommendation systems, analytics, and more.